The heart: our first organ

-It is not known how new cardiomyocytes are made.
-Some researchers have suggested that there are heart stem cells, but more data is needed to confirm this.
+It is not known how new cardiomyocytes are made in the heart.
+Some researchers have suggested that there are heart stem cells but this has recently been shown to be most unlikely.

-Scientists are also very interested in understanding how hearts in other animals regenerate.
+Scientists are also very interested in understanding how hearts in other animals, like fish or newborn mice, regenerate.
 This could lead to discoveries that unlock the ability of the human heart to repair itself.

 There is ongoing research to find ways to stimulate cells in the heart to multiply and repair damage to the heart naturally.

-Studies are being conducted to make cardiomyocytes in the lab that are uniform, predictable and safe for use in transplants.
+Researchers are developing methods to make large numbers of cardiomyocytes in the lab that are uniform, predictable and safe for use in transplants.

 Medical treatments that affect the heart carry significant risks because the heart is critical for life.